How to Make Sourdough Starter

 Instructions

-• On Day 1, combine the all purpose flour, whole grain flour and water in a pint size glass or plastic container.
+• On Day 1, combine 1 oz unbleached all purpose flour, 1 oz whole grain rye or whole wheat flour and 2 oz water in a pint size glass or plastic container.
 Mix until it forms a thick batter.
 Loosely cover with plastic wrap or a lid.

-• Set aside at warm room temperature (about 75°75 °F-80°F80 °F is ideal) until the mixture starts to bubble.
+• Set aside at warm room temperature (75 °F) until the mixture starts to bubble.
 The warmer the room temperature, the faster the starter will become active.
 This usually takes 48 hours, so there is no feeding on day 2.

 • On day 3 weigh out 1 oz (28g) of the starter and discard the rest.
 Combine the reserved starter with 1 oz (28g) all purpose flour and 1 oz (28g) room temp water.
 Stir to form a thick batter, cover and set aside at warm room temperature for 24 hours.
 After 3 or 4 days the starter might smell cheesy.
 It's fine.
 Keep feeding.